Carbon Dioxide Market

-The Global CCS Institute1 has reported on recent market demand for CO2.
-In 2011, the global demand for CO2was estimated at 80Mtpa, of which:
+The Global CCS Institute1 has reported on market demand for carbon dioxide (CO2).
+In 2011, the global demand for CO2 was estimated at 80Mtpa, of which:

 The breakdown is shown in Figure 1.

 CO2 for beverage carbonation and food industry must meet stringent standards of purity; therefore it is usually obtained from sources such as corn-to-ethanol plants, breweries, etc. Otherwise, commercially-produced carbon dioxide is recovered from CO2-producing wells, and hydrogen, synthetic natural gas, or ammonia production plants using natural gas, coal, or other hydrocarbon feedstocks.

 By far the most extensive use of CO2 in the United States is for enhanced oil recovery.
 Carbon dioxide enhanced oil recovery (CO2 EOR) is a technique used to recover oil, typically from mature fields that have ceased being productive through traditional primary and secondary recovery methods.
 Primary and secondary recovery methods typically leave two-thirds of the original oil in place (OOIP).
 To put the potential of EOR into perspective, of the total of 600 billion barrels of oil that have been discovered in the United States, approximately 400 billion barrels are unrecoverable by conventional methods.
 Half of that unrecoverable oil (200 billion barrels) is at reasonable depths at which EOR may be applicable.

 CO2 EOR is an established technique in the United States, and is the only oil recovery technique that has shown any growth since the 1980s.
 In fact, CO2 EOR now accounts for over 5% of the Nation's oil production.
 It can extend the productive life of an existing oilfield by several decades, and it can lead to recovery of millions of barrels of additional oil.